davidchan-emtelligent/elmoUser/punctuation restoration/readme.md

 ##### 4. ML classifier: linebreak_clf.model

+- Binary classifier: space/period.

 - We collect data samples from 'good' sentences and other sentences with tag '.'.

 - Samples are collected word-wise through 2 concatenated sentences (head and tail sentences).
 After augmentation with shuffled tail sentences, we got 66735 training sample and 7546 testing sample.

-- Using head = 6 and tail = 3 words, we create 9 words features for our nueral network model.
+ - word-based features: use a window size of 9 words (head = 6 and tail = 3 words over 2 fragments) features for each sample.

+ - char-based features: use a window size of 40 chars (head = 25 and tail = 15 chars over 2 fragments) features for each sample.

-- Word-based MLP model gives a better accuracy 0.9829:
+ - word-based MLP model gives a better accuracy 0.9829 while char-based LSTM model giving an accuracy 0.9627:

 		vocabs: 8021  tags: 2  len(feature_vec): 9
 		[8021, 300, 2700, 2, 1, 'Adam', 'model/linebreak_clf.model']